Azure/PSRule.Rules.Azure/docs/en/baselines/Azure.Pillar.Reliability.md

 [Azure.MySQL.MaintenanceWindow](../rules/Azure.MySQL.MaintenanceWindow.md) | Configure a customer-controlled maintenance window for Azure Database for MySQL servers. | Important
 [Azure.MySQL.UseFlexible](../rules/Azure.MySQL.UseFlexible.md) | Use Azure Database for MySQL Flexible Server deployment model. | Important
 [Azure.MySQL.ZoneRedundantHA](../rules/Azure.MySQL.ZoneRedundantHA.md) | Deploy Azure Database for MySQL servers using zone-redundant high availability (HA) in supported regions to ensure high availability and resilience. | Important
+[Azure.NSG.DenyAllInbound](../rules/Azure.NSG.DenyAllInbound.md) | When all inbound traffic is denied, some functions that affect the reliability of your service may not work as expected. | Important
 [Azure.PostgreSQL.GeoRedundantBackup](../rules/Azure.PostgreSQL.GeoRedundantBackup.md) | Azure Database for PostgreSQL should store backups in a geo-redundant storage. | Important
 [Azure.PostgreSQL.MaintenanceWindow](../rules/Azure.PostgreSQL.MaintenanceWindow.md) | Configure a customer-controlled maintenance window for Azure Database for PostgreSQL servers. | Important
 [Azure.PostgreSQL.ZoneRedundantHA](../rules/Azure.PostgreSQL.ZoneRedundantHA.md) | Deploy Azure Database for PostgreSQL servers using zone-redundant high availability (HA) in supported regions to ensure high availability and resilience. | Important
 [Azure.PublicIP.AvailabilityZone](../rules/Azure.PublicIP.AvailabilityZone.md) | Public IP addresses deployed with Standard SKU should use availability zones in supported regions for high availability. | Important
-[Azure.PublicIP.StandardSKU](../rules/Azure.PublicIP.StandardSKU.md) | Public IP addresses should be deployed with Standard SKU for production workloads. | Important
+[Azure.PublicIP.StandardSKU](../rules/Azure.PublicIP.StandardSKU.md) | The basic SKU is being retired on 30 September 2025, and does not include several reliability and security features. | Important
 [Azure.Redis.AvailabilityZone](../rules/Azure.Redis.AvailabilityZone.md) | Premium Redis cache should be deployed with availability zones for high availability. | Important
 [Azure.Redis.Version](../rules/Azure.Redis.Version.md) | Azure Cache for Redis should use the latest supported version of Redis. | Important
 [Azure.RedisEnterprise.Zones](../rules/Azure.RedisEnterprise.Zones.md) | Enterprise Redis cache should be zone-redundant for high availability. | Important